shinybrar/releaseer/README.md

     You can now make changes to the codebase.

+    You can also run pre-commit manually, to check if your changes meet the project's standards:

+    ```bash
+    uv run pre-commit run --all-files
+    # or
+    uv run pre-commit run -a
+    ```

+    This command will run all the pre-commit hooks on all the files in the project and let you know if there are any issues that need to be fixed.

 6. Committing Changes

     When you are ready to commit your changes, you can use `commitizen` to generate conventional commits.
 You can run the following command: